bbauska/CAD101en/README.md

 links that go to these sites or for moving between pages of a single application.

-In HTML5 syntax, these navigational links are placed inside a \<nav\>
+In HTML5 syntax, these navigational links are placed inside a &lt;nav&gt;
 tag.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->